OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### Note

-- The default return type is `string`, and values will not be converted to numbers or datetime unless the type is defined using a strongly-typed generic.
+- By default, it returns type `string`, and the value will not be converted to numbers or datetime unless the type is defined via a strongly-typed generic.

 #### Custom separator

-The default separator is `,`, but you can customize it by modifying the `Seperator` property
+The default separator is `,`, you can modify the `Seperator` property for customization

 ```csharp
 var config = new MiniExcelLibs.Csv.CsvConfiguration()